top of page

 LURHUMUR LINEAGE

-The origins of the descendants of the kingdom of Lurhumur trace back to one of the original lineages of Anahkólion.
-However, this lineage became widely known and recognized in Ernt-nador due to one man: Reim, the Archer.
-A direct descendant of the Reimthor Lineage, Reim fought in several battles in Ernathurilis, Ernthys, and Ernt-nador.
-The purity of his lineage, however, came to an end when the kings of Ernt-nador began uniting their descendants to establish peace.
+The descendants of the kingdom of Lurhumur originate from one of the ancient lineages of Anahkólion.
+However, this lineage became widely famous and recognized in Ernt-nador due to one man: Reim, the Archer.
+A direct descendant of the Lineage of Reimthor, Reim fought in several battles across Ernathurilis, Ernthys, and Ernt-nador.
+However, the purity of his descendants came to an end when the kings of Ernt-nador began to unite their bloodlines in the name of peace.

 CURRENT KING OF LURHUMUR

-In the year 1974 of the Age of Wizards, the current king of Lurhumur is King Linthumanur, son of Burhmanur.
+In the year 1974 of the Time of the Wizards, the current king of Lurhumur is King Linthumanur, son of Burhmanur.

 KING LINTHUMANUR